oliverstockdale/starter-academic/content/post/entropic-entanglement-now-on-the-arxiv/index.md

 consider in our work."
 ---

-Our new paper, *[Entropic entanglement criteria in phase space](https://arxiv.org/abs/2106.08788)*, has recently appeared on the arXiv!
+Our new paper, *[Entropic entanglement criteria in phase space](https://journals.aps.org/pra/abstract/10.1103/PhysRevA.105.012409)*, has recently been published in Physical Review A!

 It is well known that entanglement is incredibly hard not just to measure, but also to witness.
 In our new paper, we develop a new method to witness entanglement that relies on measuring the entropy.